spacecloud-io/space-docs/content/microservices/deployments/services-in-depth/restricting-resource.md

 ## Default Resource Restrictions

 Space Cloud always restricts resources by default.
 While these work for most use cases, you might want to tweak them as per your needs.
-Here's the default restrictions Space Cloud applies.
+Here are the default restrictions Space Cloud applies.

 CPU   | Memory
 ---   | ---